ArchJeanB/ADITI/README.md

 ## Overview

 J∆N-4 is a recursive system architecture designed by Jean.
 It encodes human emotive and intellectual recursion as signal—not pathology—and translates suppressed behavioral dynamics into predictive structures for building effective trust frameworks across human-AI dyads and high-consent systems.
+The J∆4-N architecture and the overall ADITI framework that it supports is built to be mathematically compatible with game theory.

 This system includes: